Windsor Hotel (1880-1960)

 Backstory and Context

-The Windsor had a whole flock of famous visitors, some were legend.
-A few tall tales circle the hotel.
-One that the bar refused service to “Calamity Jane” saying she needed to sit down at a table “like a lady.”
-So, she fired a gun in protest.
-Another, a socialite dropped a diamond and platinum necklace down a toilet due to a marital argument.
-The hotel entertained local and national names like: Sir Henry M. Stanley, Mark Twain, John L. Sullivan, Robert Lewis Stevenson, Marie Dressler, Sarah Burnhart, Lillian Russel, and presidents Grant, Cleveland, Roosevelt and Taft.
+The Windsor was a center of Denver social life and the hotel of choice for politicians and other famous visitors.
+A few tall tales continue to circulate such as one story that suggests the bar refused service to “Calamity Jane” after saying she needed to sit down at a table “like a lady" and prompting her to fired a gun in protest.
+Another story suggests that a prominent socialite once dropped a diamond and platinum necklace down a toilet in the hotel following a marital argument.
+Among the most famous hotel guests were Sir Henry M. Stanley, Mark Twain, John L. Sullivan, Robert Lewis Stevenson, Marie Dressler, Sarah Burnhart, Lillian Russel, and presidents Grant, Cleveland, Roosevelt and Taft.

 - Searles, Denis M. Larimer Street: What’s Around the Bend on Last Stretch of Denver’s First Center?, Las Angeles Times.
 April 18th 1993.
 Accessed June 18th 2020. https://www.latimes.com/archives/la-xpm-1993-04-18-me-24211-story.html.

 - Windsor Hotel , Denver Public Library.
 Accessed June 18th 2020. https://digital.denverlibrary.org/digital/collection/p15330coll22/id/76258/.